Nan Manefield Writers' Award

 Sue Whiting

-Sue Whiting is an acclaimed children’s and YA author and editor who has worked in publishing for more than twenty years.
-She is the author of numerous books, including the bestselling Missing, the award-winning A Swim in the Sea and a number of CBCA Notable Books.
+Acclaimed children’s and young adult author, and editor with over twenty years of experience.
+She is the author of the bestselling book Missing and the award-winning A Swim in the Sea.
 The Book of Chance was shortlisted for the 2021 CBCA Book of the Year Awards and Highly Commended in the 2021 Davitt Awards.

 2023 Award Winners